Floquet scattering of light and sound in Dirac optomechanics: Theoretical approach

 and a time-dependent part (to simplify the notation, we omit the index $out$ in $\sigma^{out}_{n}$)

 Here, $\vartheta^{o/m}=r/v_{o/m}-t$ denotes the time-retarded phase factor.
 In Eqs.~\eqref{Qa}, \eqref{Qt}, and hereafter, $l \geq 0$.
 The quantities $\overline{Q}_{n,l}^{o/m}$ in Eq.~\eqref{Qa} represent the scattering contributions of the partial wave $l$ and the sideband $n$.
-In the far-field, the scattering efficiency is obtained from the radial component of the current density of the reflected wave,
+In the far field, the scattering efficiency is obtained from the radial component of the current density of the reflected wave, $(1/2R)\int j_{r}^{r;o/m}\bk{r,t} r \text{d}\varphi$~\cite{HBF13,SHF15,SHF15_2,WF17},

 which characterizes the angular scattering.
 In the near-field, the scattering is further specified by the probability density $\rho=\braket{\psi|\psi}$, with $\ket{\psi}=\ket{\psi^{in}}+\ket{\psi^{r}}$ outside and $\ket{\psi}=\ket{\psi^{t}}$ inside the quantum dot.
 Note that in the far-field, the optical/mechanical part of the probability density of the reflected wave $\braket{\psi^{r}|\psi^{r}}$ becomes equal to the current density~\eqref{farfield} except for a constant factor $v_{o/m}$.
-Furthermore, defining the scattering efficiency by the cross section, only the incident current of the photon was used, since no phonon incident currents exist, cf. Fig.~\ref{fig1}.
+Furthermore, defining the scattering efficiency by the cross section, only the incident current of the photon was used, since no phonon incident currents exist (cf. Fig.~\ref{fig1}).
 Therefore, the scattering efficiency of the phonon $Q^{m}$ can be understood as an interconversion rate between photons and phonons, which we can define as $Q^{m}/Q^{o}$.